steponteam/FaceRecognization/README.md

 - FaceDetection for image to detect face location
 - FaceTracking for video to detect face location
 - FaceRecognize for face's feature extracting and matching
+- FaceAge for age estimation
+- FaceGender for gender estimation

 ``FaceProcessor`` is a high level wrapper for above three classes.
 You can just use this class to complete the face verify task.